google/sanitizers/README.md

 # sanitizers (Archived)

-**This project has been archived and is no longer actively maintained.**
+**This _repository_ has been archived and is no longer actively maintained.**

-The Sanitizers project, which includes AddressSanitizer, MemorySanitizer, ThreadSanitizer, LeakSanitizer, and more, is now archived.
+The Sanitizers _repository_, which includes AddressSanitizer, MemorySanitizer, ThreadSanitizer, LeakSanitizer, and more, is now archived.
 The core code for these sanitizers resides within the [LLVM](http://llvm.org) repository.
 This repository will be retained for archival purposes, providing access to historical documentation, bugfixes, and helper code.

 **Important:** Please do not file new bug reports in this repository.